ILIYANGERMANOV/Brainy/README.md

-# Brainy
+# Brainy - Smart is the new sexy
-Brainy - Smart is the new sexy!
+The next top mobile quiz game!